zhang-haozhe/LeetcodeSolutions/README.md

-# 24. Swap Nodes in Pairs

-Given a linked list, swap every two adjacent nodes and return its head.
+# 15. 3Sum

+Given an integer array nums, return all the triplets [nums[i], nums[j], nums[k]] such that i != j, i != k, and j != k, and nums[i] + nums[j] + nums[k] == 0.

+Notice that the solution set must not contain duplicate triplets.

 Example 1:

-Input: head = [1,2,3,4]
+Input: nums = [-1,0,1,2,-1,-4]
-Output: [2,1,4,3]
+Output: [[-1,-1,2],[-1,0,1]]
 Example 2:

-Input: head = []
+Input: nums = []
 Output: []
 Example 3:

-Input: head = [1]
+Input: nums = [0]
-Output: [1]
+Output: []

 Constraints:

-The number of nodes in the list is in the range [0, 100].
-0 <= Node.val <= 100
+0 <= nums.length <= 3000

-Follow up: Can you solve the problem without modifying the values in the list's nodes? (i.e., Only nodes themselves may be changed.)
+-105 <= nums[i] <= 105

 # Result:

-Runtime: 24 ms, faster than 95.95% of Python3 online submissions for Swap Nodes in Pairs.
+Runtime: 844 ms, faster than 73.87% of Python3 online submissions for 3Sum.
-Memory Usage: 14 MB, less than 99.24% of Python3 online submissions for Swap Nodes in Pairs.
+Memory Usage: 17.4 MB, less than 74.05% of Python3 online submissions for 3Sum.

 # Solution:

-Time complexity: O(n)
+Time complexity: O(n^2)
 Space complexity: O(1)

-Declare the pointers first.
-In edge cases like [] or [1], the try-except block will be triggered and throw "return head" while the right pointer does not have the next node or does not have its value.

-Then, the two nodes iterate through the linked list by two steps each time.
-In each iteration, swap the values of the two nodes.
+Sliding window/two pointer.
+First, we can take the solution as comparing the sum of three values in the list, a, b, and c.
+To solve this problem, the list needs to be sorted.
+In this solution, we define a as the first one to iterate through the list, b (l) as the left boundary, and c (r) as the right boundary.
+Since the target that we are looking for is 0, then we only need to shift the boundaries by doing so: if a + b + c > 0, then the right boundary shifts left by one to decrease the total sum, and the left one shifts right vice versa.

+Edge cases come in in case of duplicates.
+Therefore, to avoid duplicates, when changing the values of a and c, we always shift them until they are different from the previous values.